-My music is eclectic, personal and experimental.
+My work is eclectic, personal and experimental.
 The many musics I have heard and loved — be it flamenco, punk rock, Delta blues, western classical music, rap or Canadian singer-songwriters — end up mixing up in the sounds I produce, giving them the disorderly rich quality of collages.
 I wish I had clearly defined roots and a stable style to boast about, but sadly, this is not the case.
 I am a child of Youtube.

 Want to be the first to hear about my latest content ?
 Subscribe to my YouTube channel !